Torq HyperAgents™: The Next Evolution of Agentic SecOps

 2. The AI model: The intelligence powering the agent — interpreting instructions, applying context, and generating actions or decisions based on patterns and real-world data.

-HyperAgents are described by the following characteristics and are designed to operate within multi-agent architectures where several coordinated agents reason, communicate, and take action together:
+HyperAgents is described by the following characteristics and designed to operate within multi-agent architectures where several coordinated agents reason, communicate, and take action together:

 • Customizable to match the customer’s specific environment and security policies